Android-for-Python/Android-for-Python-Users/README.md

 asyncio.run(ExampleApp().async_run('asyncio'))
 ```

 The Kivy App class defines a *coroutine* `async_run()` which starts Kivy.
-This starts two interleaved event loops, Kivy and asyncio.
+This starts two interleaved event loops, a Kivy routine loop and an asyncio co-routine loop.

 Kivy is constructed of routines not of co-routines, the rules for calling co-routines from routines apply.
 This means Kivy abstractions such as bind or properties use routines not co-routines.